Canada needs a transportation resiliency plan, says a senior executive of a major agricultural commodity group.

 This shipping season has highlighted how vulnerable the system is to a myriad of disruptions, said Pulse Canada president Greg Cherewyk.

 There has been a “perfect storm” of obstacles in 2019-20.

 But there will always be something interrupting the flow of grain and other commodities to market and Canada needs a plan for how to better deal with those bumps in the road when they inevitably occur, he said.

 Cherewyk recently attended the 2020 Canadian Crops Convention where there was a lot of talk about the impact of the recent blockades on grain transportation.

-The transportation difficulties began with an unusually late harvest and got worse when Canadian National Rail workers went on strike in November.
+The transportation difficulties began with an unusually late harvest and got worse when CN Rail workers went on strike in November.

-Then came the anti-pipeline blockades that disrupted rail traffic on various rail lines and at container terminals.
+And then came the anti-pipeline blockades that disrupted rail traffic on various rail lines and at container terminals.